SudhaUdayakumar/Machine-Learning-Projects/UsedCars/Readme.md

 **Model Building** Was done in 2 ways after finding the Best Random state

 <![if !supportLists]>1. <![endif]>Model 1: We have used 7 models and 6 Evaluation Techniques (R2, RMSE, MAE, MSE, Cross validation-R2, Cross validation-RMSE).
 Also we found the diff of R2 & CV-R2diff, RMSE & RMSECV diff.
-The scores were not that good.

 <![if !supportLists]>2. <![endif]>Random forest was best and we will use that on Hyper Parameter Tuning